pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 - A [Waveshare UPS Hat E](https://www.waveshare.com/wiki/UPS_HAT_(E)) is used for powering the robot.
 It uses 4 4000mAH 3.6V 21700 Li-ion batteries.
 (Different battery capacities may be used).
 All outputs are at 5V.
 - The Pi is powered at a stable 5V via the POGO pins on the UPS Hat.
 The PiCamera and RPLidar are power from the Pi.
 - The RP2040 and all connected sensors are powered through a USB A-C cable from the Pi to it.
+- The total current draw for the obstacle round is around 600-630mA, and around 250-300mA for idle with the Pi.
 - The peripherals board gets power directly from the UPS Hat through a USB-A cable that has been cut to get the power wires.
 This powers only the rear motor and steering servo.
+- Improvements:
+1. The UPS Hat that we are using has a weird anomaly.
+Although the batteries will have good voltage output and detected capacity, it will show the net remaining capacity to be very low.
+We have edited the code of the UPS library to not allow it run `sudo poweroff` when it misdetects such a situation.
-- Improvements: We think it's pretty good!
-Battery life is over 7-8 hrs on a full charge.
-Maybe not have the small switch on the board; closing it will cause these 2 systems to be connected, which could lead to some bad outcomes!
+2. Maybe not have the small switch on the board; closing it will cause these 2 systems to be connected, which could lead to some bad outcomes!

 ### Sensors